Gerrymandering: United States

 State legislatures have used gerrymandering along racial lines both to decrease and increase minority representation in state governments and congressional delegations.
 In Ohio, a conversation between Republican officials was recorded that demonstrated that redistricting was being done to aid their political candidates.
 Furthermore, the discussions assessed the race of voters as a factor in redistricting, on the premise that African-Americans tend to back Democratic Party candidates.
 Republicans removed approximately 13,000 African-American voters from the district of Jim Raussen, a Republican candidate for the House of Representatives, in an apparent attempt to tip the scales in what was once a competitive district for Democratic candidates.

-With the Civil Rights Movement and passage of the Voting Rights Act of 1965, federal enforcement and protections of suffrage for all citizens were enacted.
-Gerrymandering for the purpose of reducing the political influence of a racial or ethnic minority group was prohibited.
-After the Voting Rights Act of 1965 was passed, some states created "majority-minority" districts to enhance minority voting strength.
-This practice, also called "affirmative gerrymandering", was supposed to redress historic discrimination and ensure that ethnic minorities would gain some seats and representation in government.
-In some states, bipartisan gerrymandering is the norm.
-State legislators from both parties sometimes agree to draw congressional district boundaries in a way that ensures the re-election of most or all incumbent representatives from both parties.

 Rather than allowing more political influence, some states have shifted redistricting authority from politicians and given it to non-partisan redistricting commissions.
 The states of Washington, Arizona, and California have created standing committees for redistricting following the 2010 census.
 It has been argued however that in California's case, gerrymandering still continued despite this change.
 Rhode Island and New Jersey have developed ad hoc committees, but developed the past two decennial reapportionments tied to new census data.
 Florida's amendments 5 and 6, meanwhile, established rules for the creation of districts but did not mandate an independent commission.

-Michigan voters in 2018 approved a proposal to create an independent commission to draw new congressional maps following the 2020 United States Census, thereby removing the responsibility from the state legislature.
+Michigan voters in 2018 approved a proposal to create an independent commission to draw new congressional maps following the 2020 United States census, thereby removing the responsibility from the state legislature.
 Additionally, Ohio voters in 2018 modified their existing redistricting statutes to have a commission draw new maps.
 However, the ability of the state legislature to draw congressional maps remained, and this proposes the risk of gerrymandering.
 Other states that have implemented commissions in the 2018 midterm cycle include Colorado.